-Emily Albrecht is a speaker, writer, and coach with Equal Rights Institute.
+Emily Albrecht is Director of Education & Outreach at Equal Rights Institute.
 She is the former Co-President of Oles for Life at St. Olaf College, where she worked to transform campus culture using ERI’s apologetics to foster respectful and productive dialogues about abortion.
 At ERI, she is using her educational background to write, develop curriculum, and teach pro-life advocates how to change minds, save lives, and promote a culture of life in their communities.
-A sought-after speaker, Emily frequently presents lectures on college campuses, in high schools, and for churches and conferences, and she regularly appears in interviews and radio/TV/podcasts, including appearances on BBC Newsday, Focus on the Family, Relevant Radio, Christianity Today, TheDove TV, and Real Presence LIVE.
+A sought-after speaker, Emily frequently presents lectures on college campuses, in high schools, and for churches and conferences, and she regularly appears in interviews and radio/TV/podcasts, including appearances on MSNBC, BBC Newsday, EWTN, Focus on the Family, Relevant Radio, Christianity Today, and Real Presence LIVE.

 Emily is particularly passionate about reaching the youth of the pro-life movement.
 As a recent college student, she understands what it feels like to walk unprepared into a culture that is overwhelmingly pro-choice.
 Until she found ERI, she was faced daily with challenges to the pro-life position that she didn’t know how to answer, and she was afraid to speak out.
 She wants to equip pro-life students with the tools to intimately understand and articulate their pro-life convictions in a productive and compassionate manner.